openownership/data-standard/docs/schema/guidance/repr-trusts.rst

 Example Scenarios
 -----------------
-These examples show how statements could be connected to represent ownership networks involving trusts.
+These examples show how statements could be connected to represent trusts within beneficial ownership networks.
 Only the property:value pairs that are relevant to the scenario are shown in the statement blocks.

 Scenario 1
 ^^^^^^^^^^